-LEGEND Existing Highway Interchange/Ramp S HOV or HOT Lane Existing Lane Proposed Improvement Lane
+LEGEND Existing Highway Interchange/Ramp → HOV Lane Tolled Express Lane Existing Lane Proposed Improvement Lane

 The project would provide a new interchange with SR-91 at Fairmont Boulevard.
 On and off ramps will connect Fairmont Boulevard from the north to eastbound (EB) and westbound (WB) SR-91.
 The proposed interchange does not include a vehicular Fairmont Boulevard connection to Santa Ana Canyon Road to the south.